Seatis/my-teaching-materials/workshop/android/README.md

 Button sendButton = (Button) findViewById(R.id.button);
 ```
 - Check the type of the widgets in the editor and store them in the correct type of field
+  - (Button should be Button, ListView should be ListView, but the Plain Text should be EditText)
 - Check the id of the widgets and use those ids
-- (Button should be Button, ListView should be ListView, but the Plain Text should be EditText)
+  - (Buttons and EditTexts will have generated ids by default, you can change those to your liking, but the ListView wont have any, so assign one)

 ### Create a simple layout for one message
 - Find the layout folder and place a new Layout Resource file in it called `message.xml`